vamshimorlawar/Reconchain/README.md

-# reconchain
+# ReconChain
-CS731 Project Group 1
-Ayush Kothiyal
-Deepak Mathur
-Vinay Agrawal
-Vamshikiran Morlawar

-STEPS TO RUN THIS PROJECT
-- install node
+This project is developed by CS731 Project Group 1, consisting of Ayush Kothiyal, Deepak Mathur, Vinay Agrawal, and Vamshikiran Morlawar.
+ReconChain is a decentralized platform that facilitates secure, transparent, and efficient communication between parties involved in a construction project.

+## Steps to Run the Project

+To run this project, follow the below steps:

+1. Install Node.js
-- git clone or download this project files from the repository
+2. Clone or download this project from the repository.
-- There are 2 main directories - client, server and a .sql file -- delete package.lock.json files from the files then
+3. Delete `package.lock.json` files from the client and server folders.
-- Go to client folder and run >npm install (this will install dependencies)
+4. Go to the client folder and run `npm install` to install dependencies.
-- Go to server folder and run >npm install (this will install dependencies)
+5. Go to the server folder and run `npm install` to install dependencies.
-- install hardhat
+6. Install Hardhat.
-- Now, you'll have the packages installed (if any package missing use npm to install)
+7. Now, you'll have the packages installed.
+If any package is missing, use npm to install it.
-- install MetaMask extension in your browser
+8. Install the MetaMask extension in your browser.
-- install XAMPP, or other software to run MySQL servers
+9. Install XAMPP or other software to run MySQL servers.

-Go to client folder
+10. Go to the client folder and run the following commands:
-- run command >npm run start (Starts React Application)
+    - `npm run start` (Starts the React application)
-- run command >npx hardhat compile (Compiles contract)
+    - `npx hardhat compile` (Compiles the contract)
-- run command >npx hardhat node (Run blockchain and gives to accounts to use)
+    - `npx hardhat node` (Runs the blockchain and gives two accounts to use)
-- run command >npx hardhat run scripts/deploy.js --network localhost (Deploy contract on blockchain)
+    - `npx hardhat run scripts/deploy.js --network localhost` (Deploys the contract on the blockchain)

-Go to server folder
+11. Go to the server folder and run `node index.js` to start the backend server.
-- run command >node index.js (Starts backend server)

-- Add Localhost RPC accounts to MetaMask
+12. Add Localhost RPC accounts to MetaMask.
-- Import accounts by pasting the private keys from blockchain terminal (previous hardhat node command)
+13. Import accounts by pasting the private keys from the blockchain terminal (previous hardhat node command).

-- Open localhost/phpmyadmin and import the .sql file to view the database and table data
+14. Open localhost/phpmyadmin and import the .sql file to view the database and table data.

-- Following above steps will get the application get started on localhost on your browser.
+15. Follow the above steps, and the application will get started on localhost on your browser.

+## Technologies Used

+ReconChain is developed using the following technologies:

+- React
+- Node.js
+- MySQL
+- Solidity
-Technologies used -
+- Hardhat
-React, Node, MySQL, Solidity, Hardhat